-It is informed by using the principles set out in Coronavirus (COVID-19): framework for decision making and our long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC
+Our decisions have and continue to be informed by the principles set out in the Strategic Framework and our long-established commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC

 We have published guidance for the following sectors: